-As part of the heightened preventive measures we have put in place in response to COVID-19, Belmont Behavioral Hospital in Philadelphia, Pennsylvania, is now offering services via telephone and virtual communication platforms to ensure the safety of our patients, their family members, and our staff.
+As part of the heightened preventive measures we have put in place in response to COVID-19, Belmont Behavioral System in Philadelphia, Pennsylvania, is now offering services via telephone and virtual communication platforms to ensure the safety of our patients, their family members, and our staff.

 Learn about the benefits of telehealth

 The definition of the term telehealth can include a variety of services.
 The common element among telehealth solutions is that they involve the use of telephones, computers, and other devices to connect individuals who are not in the same place at the same time.

 At Belmont Behavioral Health System, we offer three types of telehealth services:

 - Telehealth assessments, which may also be referred to as tele-assessments, virtual assessments, or video assessments